AbdullahAshif/vm_param_test/README.md

 This project contains scripts to create a directory on a remote Windows or Linux VM, upload the script, verify the upload, execute it, and verify the directory creation using parameterized tests.

 ## Project Structure
-- `shell_clients/`: Contains the base and specific shell clients for Linux and Windows.
+- `src/`: Contains the base and specific shell clients for Linux and Windows.
-- `utils/`: Contains utility scripts for file creation and checksum calculation.
 - `tests/`: Contains parameterized tests using pytest.
 - `requirements.txt`: List of required Python packages.